Administrative centre: Russia

-In Russia, several million-plus cities in federal districts have the official status of an administrative center: Moscow (as the main city of the Central Federal District), Vladivostok, Volgograd, Yekaterinburg, Nizhny Novgorod, Novosibirsk, Pyatigorsk, Rostov-on-Don and St. Petersburg.
-The main cities of regions and municipal districts are also called unofficially the administrative center or simply the center.
+In Russia, several million-plus cities in federal districts have the official status of an administrative centre: Moscow (as the main city of the Central Federal District), Vladivostok, Volgograd, Yekaterinburg, Nizhny Novgorod, Novosibirsk, Pyatigorsk, Rostov-on-Don and St. Petersburg.
+The main cities of regions and municipal districts are also called unofficially the administrative centre or simply the centre.
 The only exception to this rule is the republics, for which the term "capital" is used to refer to the seat of government.
 The capital of Russia is also an entity to which the term "administrative centre" does not apply.

 Sweden

 In Sweden there are two levels of administrative centre; the local municipal and the regional county.